-    Membership in the USC Symphonic Winds is open to all students on campus regardless of major or classification.
+Membership in the UofSC Symphonic Winds is open to all students on campus regardless of major or classification.
 Placement into the ensemble is determined by blind audition each semester.
 Auditions consist of scales, prepared pieces and sightreading.
 Materials are posted online prior to each audition.

 Symphonic Winds Children's Concert: B is for Band!
 An Alphabetical Journey Through Music and Music Making